Transparency and good governance

 Lawyer

-Davide Mottis graduated from the University of Zurich in 1994 and was admitted to practice law and notarial practice in 1996 and 1997 respectively.
-Partner of BMA Brunoni Mottis & Associati, Lugano, he works mainly in commercial, corporate and inheritance law.
+Davide Mottis graduated from the University of Zurich in 1994 and was admitted to practice law and notary in 1996 and 1997 respectively.
+Partner at BMA Brunoni Mottis & Associati, Lugano, he works mainly in commercial, corporate and inheritance law.

-For more than 10 years he has been a member of the Board of Directors of the Foundation, he was also president of the association, based in Ticino (Switzerland) Amici di Dominique Lapierre, a charitable organization that aims to financially support a project founded and developed by Dominique Lapierre aimed at hosting and supporting a center for disabled/abused children on the outskirts of Calcutta.
+For more than 10 years he has been a member of the Board of Directors of the Foundation, he was also president of the association, based in Ticino (Switzerland) Amici di Dominique Lapierre, a charity that aims to financially support a project founded and developed by Dominique Lapierre aimed at hosting and supporting a center for disabled/abused children on the outskirts of Kolkata.

-Davide Mottis has also been actively involved in various initiatives and organizations in the sports field, with the aim of promoting sport as a privileged way and method for the support and socialization of young people.
+Davide Mottis has also been actively involved in various initiatives and organizations in the field of sport, with the aim of promoting sport as a privileged way and method for the support and socialization of young people.

 Giovanni Pedrazzini

-Giovanni B. Pedrazzini is Chief of the Cardiology Service at the Cardiocentro Institute, where he directed the interventional cardiology service from 1999 to 2017.
-In 2017 he was called to join the first group of 5 full professors of the newly formed Faculty of Biomedical Sciences of the University of Italian Switzerland, of which he is Dean as of January 1, 2021.
-After studying medicine in Lausanne (graduating in 1985), he qualified as a medical intern (1991) and then, in 1996, as a cardiologist, specializing in interventional cardiology.
-He is a member of several scientific bodies and sits on the Steering Committee of the Swiss Acute Myocardial Infarction Registry (AMIS plus).
-For several years he coordinated a humanitarian project in Guinea Bissau that allowed the treatment of more than 25 young patients with severe rheumatic valve disease by surgical valve replacement or percutaneous dilatation at the Cardiocentro Ticino.
-He is also responsible for a project to fund a center for disabled and abused girls on the outskirts of Calcutta.
-In his work and in his various activities he is a strong advocate of teamwork, convinced that the ability to work as a team, from the management of complex patients to the construction of a faculty, from scientific activity to the management of a service, makes it possible to achieve results that would otherwise be unimaginable and represents an indispensable added value today.
+Giovanni B. Pedrazzini is Head of the Cardiology Service at the Cardiocentro Institute, where he directed the interventional cardiology service from 1999 to 2017.
+In 2017 he was called to be part of the first group of 5 full professors of the newly formed Faculty of Biomedical Sciences of the University of Italian Switzerland, of which he is Dean as of January 1, 2021.
+After studying medicine in Lausanne (diploma in 1985), he obtained the title of internal physician (1991) and later, in 1996, that of cardiology, specializing in interventional cardiology.
+He is a member of several scientific bodies and is a member of the Steering Committee of the Swiss Acute Myocardial Infarction Registry (AMIS plus).
+For several years he coordinated a humanitarian project in Guinea Bissau that allowed more than 25 young patients with severe rheumatic valve disease to be treated by surgical valve replacement or percutaneous dilation at the Ticino Cardiocenter.
+She is also responsible for a project to fund a centre for disabled and abused girls on the outskirts of Kolkata.
+In his work and in his various activities, he is a firm advocate of teamwork, convinced that the ability to work in a team, from the management of complex patients to the construction of a faculty, from scientific activity to the management of a service, allows us to achieve results that would otherwise be unimaginable and today represents an indispensable added value.
 Among his many hobbies is writing, with three books published in Ticino.

 Rocco Cappa